robertocirillo/mcp-bridge/README.md

 # MCP-BRIDGE REST API

-A modular and scalable REST service to interact with MCP servers using the `mcp-use` library.
+A modular and scalable REST service to interact with MCP servers using the `mcp-use` library: https://github.com/mcp-use/mcp-use

 ## 🚀 Features